Silicrex/PokemonBreedingSimulator/README.md

 * If you don't have any male 6IVs yet— instead of starting with two progenitors and branching exclusively from there, it's faster to do something like...
   1. Get a Pokemon (that your target 6IV can breed with) for a 31 in each stat (like a Ditto for each IV slot)
   2. Use a Power Item to get three 1IVs (any stat, as long as they're different) with the desired species (skip if you already used the desired species for the step above)
-  3. Use a Power Item + Destiny Knot to get two 2IVs (different genders), covering four unique IVs (one parent from the desired species, one parent from the other one)
+  3. Use a Power Item + Destiny Knot to get two 2IVs (different genders), covering four unique IVs (one parent from the desired species, one parent from the other one for each)
   4. Continuing optimal breeding, use the two 2IVs to get a 4IV of those unique IVs.
   5. For the last two unique IVs you need, use the last of the desired species & other species from before to get a 2IV of the opposite gender as your 4IV.
-  6. Use the 4IV and 2IV covering all six unique IVs to breed to 6IV.
+  6. Use the 4IV and 2IV covering all six unique IVs to breed to 6IV with optimal replacements.

 See below section on [How big is the difference using optimal strategies, really?](#how-big-is-the-difference-using-optimal-strategies-really) for a more in-depth comparison!

 ### Power items vs Everstone

 * Power items are **always optimal for reaching 6IV** except for when you either have **two 0IVs**, already have **two 6IVs**, or are breeding for a **particular Nature**.
-If you're specifically trying to breed (as opposed to nature candying in modern games) a Nature on, it will take the spot of power items and be decently slower.
+If you're specifically trying to breed a Nature on (as opposed to nature candying in modern games), it will take the spot of power items and be decently slower.
 * Say you had **[31, 31, 31, 31, 31, 31]** and **[0, 31, 31, 31, 31, 31]**.
 If you put a power item for the first IV slot on the first parent, this would be equal to breeding with two 6IVs.
 It's like a free IV!
 * Power items do make a pretty big difference.
 With all optimal settings but no power items, it's around **315 breeds** on average to go from two 0IVs to a 6IV offspring (as one branch).
 With power items, that becomes around **232 breeds**.
 * Starting from 6IV + 0IV goes from around **62 breeds** with no power items to **36 breeds** with power items.